PATH-Global-Health/budget-generation-function/README.md

 - A single template script defines the universal `generate_budget()` logic.

-- Each country folder contains a minimal copy of the template with country-specific tweaks.
+- Each country folder contains a copy of the template with country-specific tweaks.

-- Apps source the correct script directly from GitHub Raw (country first, then fallback to template).
+- Apps source the correct script directly from GitHub (country first, then fallback to template).

 ## Repository Structure
 The repository is designed to be set up as follows: